-The outgoing DPH must not be a member of the AAC set up to select his/her successor.
-An appropriate Office of Health Improvement and Disparities (OHID) regional director or representative must be on the panel.
-For regional director in public health posts in England, a professionally qualified national or regional director would be on the panel.
-For posts in other parts of the UK, the professionally qualified senior appointing officer may be the Chief Medical Officer or a representative.
+One of the professionally qualified PHE national directors would be on the panel.
+Elsewhere in the UK, the professionally qualified senior appointing officer may be the Chief Medical Officer or a representative.

 Royal College of Pathologists' Assessor

 When an AAC for a CCDC post is being set up, employers may need to invite an Assessor from the Royal College of Pathologists to serve on the AAC, together with a FPH Assessor when the applicants include a specialist in microbiology.
 For consultant in health protection or similar posts which are normally open to applicants from a variety of backgrounds including medicine, FPH or the Royal College of Pathologists will supply an additional external Assessor from a similar professional background.